GHI Webinar - Innovative Strategies for Preserving Bioactive Compounds

 Dr. Erasmo herman y Lara

-Dr. Erasmo herman y Lara was born on October 15, 1960, in Tierra Blanca, Veracruz.
+Dr. Erasmo Herman y Lara was born on October 15, 1960, in Tierra Blanca, Veracruz.
 Mexico.
 Dr. Erasmo Herman-Lara is a Professor-Researcher at the Department of Chemical and Biochemical Engineering of the National Technological of Mexico Campus Tuxtepec since 1983.
 He obtained a Bachelor's Degree in Biochemical Engineering from the Technological Institute of Tuxtepec in Mexico in 1983 and a Master's Degree in Food Sciences from the Technological Institute of Veracruz in Mexico in 1990.
 He obtained her Ph.D. in Food Sciences at the UNIDA (Food Research and Development Unit)-Technological Institute of Veracruz, Mexico in 2000.
 He belongs to the National System of Researchers of Mexico since 2002, currently with recognition level 2 in the period 2020–2025.
 Dr. Herman-Lara is also a member of the editorial board of 2 international journal.
 He has been a reviewer for various internationally indexed journals.
 He is a member of the Mexican College of Biochemical Engineers and the Mexican Association of Food Sciences of Mexico.
 He is expertise en Food engineering and Development and Simulation in Foods.
 His current research is focused on food drying, especially on new drying methods and the quality they represent after being dried.
 Especially on the retention of bioactive, techno-functional, physical and nutritional substances.

 Chair & Event Moderator: